Long winter makes seasonal allergies even worse this year

 MELROSE PARK, Ill.
-(WLS) --It has been such a long winter that the warm weather is jolt, and its onrushing nature over the last few days has many complaining of seasonal allergies.
+(WLS) --It has been such a long winter that the warm weather is jolting, and its onrushing nature over the last few days has many complaining of seasonal allergies.

 To find out just how bad it is, ABC7 Eyewitness News climbed up to the roof of Gottlieb Memorial Hospital in Melrose Park with Dr. Joseph Leija, one of Chicago's best known allergists, to check out what his slides say about our seasonal allergies.